Lambs Knoll Lookout Site

 In 2006, the original self-supporting lattice tower was removed and the location is now used as a modern communications complex.
 The original forestry tower was determined by MHT not to be historically significant.
 To minimize visibility from the Appalachian Trail, the fence is painted black and plastic slats have been inserted in the links of the fence.

 This site overlooks national battlefields, the Potomic River, Middletown and Hagerstown valleys and is within meters of the Appalachian Trail.
 A short spur leads from the trail to the crest where the former fire tower stood.
 Just south of the peak the AT passes by White Rocks which provides the best views from the mountain.
 The Potomac Appalachian Trail Club maintained Bear Springs Cabin is located on the eastern slope of the mountain.
+I visited the summit on my AT hike and there is nothing worth seeing other than to check the mountain off your bucket list.

 Name History